SougataMukherjee/interview-kit/theory/js-ts.md

 **Q35: What are higher-order functions?**

-A function that takes another function as an argument OR returns a function. (e.g., map, filter, reduce).
+A function that takes another function as an argument OR returns a function. (e.g., map, filter, reduce). like Amazon's product system: when you pick a shirt, you’re giving Amazon your 'preference'.
+Amazon then uses that logic to show similar shirts or recommendations — that’s the HOF running your function.
+And sometimes Amazon even gives you new personalized suggestions, just like a HOF returning another function.
-Higher-order functions either take other functions as arguments or Return functions.
 why use?
-Reusability,code modularity
+Reusability,code modularity.
 ```js
 //exp1
 function add(a,b){